vegaprotocol/specs/specs/0044-lp-mechanics.md

 If at any point in time during continuous trading, the liquidity provider has insufficient capital to meet their margin requirements arising from their liquidity provision orders and open positions, the network will utilise their liquidity provision commitment, held in the liquidity provider's bond account to cover their commitment, and penalise them at a proportional rate.

-Let `market-maker-bond-penalty = bond-penalty-parameter * margin-shortfall` be the amount of commitment that has been slashed, where `bond-penalty-parameter` is a network parameter and the `margin-shortfall` refers to the absolute value of the amount of margin that the liquidity provider was unable to cover through their margin and general account.
+Let `market-maker-bond-penalty = bond-penalty-parameter x margin-shortfall` be the amount of commitment that has been slashed, where `bond-penalty-parameter` is a network parameter and the `margin-shortfall` refers to the absolute value of the amount of margin that the liquidity provider was unable to cover through their margin and general account.

 NOTE: if this occurs at the transition from auction mode to continuous trading, the `market-maker-bond-penalty` will always be set to zero.

 We have two cases to consider

 ***Case: where *** `margin-shortfall > market-maker-commitment-amount - market-maker-bond-penalty`

 The network will:
 1. Transfer an amount equal to `margin-shortfall` from the liquidity provider's bond account into the liquidity provider's margin account.
 If there is insufficient funds to cover this amount, transfer the maximum amount it is able to.
 Note, this can happen as part of the normal margin search steps - i.e. search the liquidity providers' margin account then general account then liquidity provider's bond account.